openskynetwork/receiver-kit/README.md

 ![alt text](images/latlng.png "Google Maps Lat, Lng")

 Latitude and longitude values with at least 4 fractional digits are preferable.
-So Google Maps definately provides sufficient accuracy if the correct location is selected.
+So Google Maps definitely provides sufficient accuracy if the correct location is selected.

 ## Updating Your Receiver